enricodeleo/aquasdk/README.md

 <img src="logo.jpg" alt="aquasdk logo" width="200"/>

 AquaSDK is an open-source tool that generates a fully-featured JavaScript SDK from an OpenAPI specification.
-It enables easy integration with APIs through a chainable, Waterline-like syntax.
+It enables easy integration with APIs through a chainable, **Waterline-like** syntax.
 AquaSDK helps you rapidly create SDKs, making it easier to interact with RESTful APIs.

+### **Why**

+**Waterline ORM**, commonly used in (Sails.js)[https://sailsjs.com/], is often praised for its intuitive and flexible syntax, which simplifies database interactions.

 ---